Epstein files mention Francine LeFrak, names of Barnard trustees’ families and alumni

 While Epstein donated to Columbia University and its College of Dental Medicine from 2010 to 2012, survivors have not named Barnard College as a recipient of his money.
 The names of current members of Barnard’s administration were not found in the Epstein Library.

-Editor’s Note: This article was updated to include information on the Milstein family’s appearance in the Epstein files.
+Editor’s Note: This article was updated to include information in the Epstein files on the Milstein family’s appearance in paragraphs 13-16 and the email in paragraph nine describing an encounter with Ghislaine Maxwell at Francine LeFrak's house.

 This is a developing story.